Browse Definitions :

 • LTO-7 (Linear Tape-Open 7) - LTO-7 is a tape format from the Linear Tape-Open (LTO) Consortium released in late 2015.

-• LTO-8 (Linear Tape-Open 8) - LTO-8 is a tape format from the Linear Tape-Open Consortium released in late 2017.
+• LTO-8 (Linear Tape-Open 8) - LTO-8, or Linear Tape-Open 8, is a tape format from the Linear Tape-Open Consortium released in late 2017.

-• LTO-9 (Linear Tape-Open 9) - LTO-9 (Linear Tape-Open 9) is a future tape format from the Linear Tape-Open Consortium.
+• LTO-9 (Linear Tape-Open 9) - LTO-9 is a tape format from the Linear Tape-Open (LTO) Consortium.

 • Luddite - A Luddite is a person resistant to increased industrialization or new technologies, especially computers.